Yaesu FT-101: History and lore

 Because critical circuit designs were kept to a manageable size, hams had no problem in offering circuit changes, isolating and repairing problems.
 This knowledge base was so active that in January 1972, Milton Lowens (call sign WA2AOQ), founded the International Fox Tango Club and the Fox Tango Newsletter.
 The Fox Tango Newsletters were published for 14 years covering the early FT-101s through the latest Yaesu transceivers in 1985.

 This HF radio was the same model used by Jim Jones in Jonestown before the 1978 mass suicide.

-Also used in the tv series "Jericho", as hawkins uses it to decode morse code.
+Also used in the tv series "Jericho", as hawkins uses it to decode morse code and also used in the tv series "Falling Skies" Season 4 / Episode 4 / 13:15 as FT-101B together with a FR-101.